Berulacks/north-american-bugfixes/README.md

     make bullet_demo

 These commands (and just running make without arguments) will produce binaries in the "*build/*" directory.
 Both demos take a model file path as an argument, which controls what gets rendered on the screen.
+Because of relative path usage in the examples, please run them from inside the main project directory, and not inside the "*build/*" (as in, your shell's $PWD should be one directory above "*build/*").